Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 There are lots of other conditions and problems that can cause a dog of any age to suffer a seizure.

-Obviously Epilepsy is the number one, but others include….
+As already mentioned, epilepsy is the number one in younger dogs, but others include….

 Beagles, Belgian Teruverens, Boxers, Chihuahuas, Cocker Spaniels, Collies, Dachshunds, Keeshonds and German Shepherds.